agilepro/software-craftsmanship/docs/Management/folder-organization.md

 Why is this any less organized?
 Here are some points in favor of a single folder:

 *   If you know the name of a file, it is easy to scan and find it.
 They are alphabetical so it is quite fast and easy.
-*   One doesn’t have to know the logical relationship between a file and the module.
+*   One doesn't have to know the logical relationship between a file and the module.
-*   One doesn’t have to double click to navigate down into the folder.
+*   One doesn't have to double click to navigate down into the folder.
 *   The modules are still quite organized:   The **requestList** module consists of the two files that start with **requestList**.
 Putting them in a folder does not make this any clearer.
 *   There is no arbitrary forcing of a file to be in a module just because you have to pick one.
-The file “jsonDataManager.js” was put in a module called “utils” which exists just to hold all the things that don’t belong in any specific module.
+The file “jsonDataManager.js” was put in a module called “utils” which exists just to hold all the things that don't belong in any specific module.
 *   Fewer folders means fewer things in the project means easier to learn.
 Really!

 The folder might help organize files that are poorly named for their module, but if that happens you just change the name of the file to be whatever module you want it part.
 Changing the name is no harder than changing the folder the file is in, so just use the right names and everything is just as organized.